-Our plan for the future development of Fovista and Zimura is highly uncertain.
+The future development of Zimura and Fovista is highly uncertain.
 If the results from the OPH1004 trial are favorable and we determine to pursue further development of Fovista for use in combination with anti-VEGF drugs for the treatment of wet AMD, we would likely need to conduct one or more further pivotal, clinical trials for Fovista to support potential marketing approval, which would be time-consuming and expensive.
-Furthermore, to the extent we continue our Zimura development programs, we expect the clinical development for Zimura would continue for at least the next several years.
-At this time, we cannot reasonably estimate the remaining costs necessary to complete the clinical development of either Fovista or Zimura, complete process development and manufacturing scale-up and validation activities associated with Zimura and potentially seek marketing approval for Fovista and Zimura, or the nature, timing or costs of the efforts necessary to complete the development of any other product candidate we may develop.
+Furthermore, we expect the clinical development for Zimura will continue for at least the next several years.
+At this time, we cannot reasonably estimate the remaining costs necessary to complete the clinical development of either Zimura or Fovista, complete process development and manufacturing scale-up and validation activities associated with Zimura and potentially seek marketing approval for Zimura and Fovista, or the nature, timing or costs of the efforts necessary to complete the development of any other product candidate we may develop.

-The successful development of our product candidates is highly uncertain.
-See "Risk Factors."
-This is due to the numerous risks and uncertainties associated with developing drugs, including the uncertainty of:
+The successful development of our product candidates is subject to numerous risks and uncertainties associated with developing drugs, including the uncertainty of:

-- the scope, rate of progress and expense of our research and development activities; - the potential benefits of our product candidates over other therapies; - clinical trial results; - the terms and timing of regulatory approvals; - our ability, together with any commercialization partner's ability, to market, commercialize and achieve market acceptance for any of our product candidates; and our ability to successfully file, prosecute, defend and enforce patent claims and other intellectual property rights, together with associated expenses.
+- the scope, rate of progress and expense of our research and development activities; - the potential benefits of our product candidates over other therapies; - clinical trial results; - the terms and timing of regulatory approvals; - our ability, together with any commercialization partner's ability, to market, commercialize and achieve market acceptance for any of our product candidates; and - our ability to successfully file, prosecute, defend and enforce patent claims and other intellectual property rights, together with associated expenses.